 Wholesale Distribution Definition

 The wholesale distribution definition that applies to you depends on the type of buyers you work with.
 Fundamentally, wholesale distribution refers to the entire process from raw material sourcing to final sale.
-There are intermediate stages between the material producer and the eventual consumer.
+There are intermediate stages between the manufacturer or grower and the eventual consumer.
 Wholesale alcohol distributors are one example of this in the alcohol industry.

 After the wholesaler obtains raw goods, there may be assembly, modification, and/or repackaging of products.
 Wholesalers then turn to a retail or consumer market to sell the products.

 If a wholesaler works with retailers, the parties discuss pricing, market intelligence, net 30 payment terms, B2B payments, supply trends, and more.
 It’s advantageous for retailers and wholesalers to have strong relationships with each other because both parties can sell more products.